desmax74/jetty-openshift-java8/README.md

 curl -s ${URL}start.sh | bash
 ```
 ####java_setup.sh
 Will setup java8.
-Executed with link from jdk can be downloaded.
+Executed with link pointing to the location from which jdk can be downloaded.
 Modify this link to use latest version.

 ####jetty_setup.sh
 Will setup jetty.
-Executed with link from jdk can be downloaded.
+Executed with link pointing to the location from which jdk can be downloaded.
 Modify this link to use latest version.

 ####build.sh
 Build script will download maven.xml config file to work with local repository.